 Central heating.
 Microwave, fridge, washing machine, dishwasher, TV with DVD, WiFi, Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for one car.
 Enclosed garden.
 Two well-behaved dogs welcome, Sorry no smoking.
 Note: This property is best for three people.
-Note: The artist neighbour has access through the garden to her studio.

 A picturesque town at the northern point of Dartmoor National Park in Devon, Chagford is small in size but is packed with amenities and things to do.
 There is a wide range of shops as well as four pubs.
 Chagford also has more active facilities such as public tennis court and an open-air swimming pool to enjoy at your leisure.

 Devon has quite a few claims to fame such as being the backdrop to many films, including; War Horse - starring Benedict Cumberbatch, Tom Hiddleston, and directed by Steven Spielberg.
 Sense and Sensibility - starring Emma Thompson, Alan Rickman, Hugh Grant and Kate Winslet.
 The French Lieutenant's Woman - starring Meryl Streep and Jeremy Irons.
 Edge Of Tomorrow: Live Die Repeat - starring Tom Cruise, Emily Blunt and Brendan Gleeson.
 So you may recognise a few of the locations from their appearances on the big screen.